wholefoodsbroccoli/debate-dragons/docs/why.md

 ---

 # Why Debate?
 This section is meant for people who are on the fence about debate, or have concerns about joining.
-Here, we aim to address those concerns directly.

-That said, Batey loves debate, and wants to show how much fun it can be too!
-It is an incredibly rewarding activity, in that debate gives back the effort you choose to share with it.
+Batey loves debate, and wants to show how much fun it can be too!
+It is an incredibly rewarding activity, in that it gives back the effort you choose to give it.
 Consider trying debate if you:

 <li>Want to make new friends</li>
 <li>Love learning new things about the world</li>